 Peer-Reviewed Book Chapters:

-In press V. Bélisle, Aleksa K. Alaica and M. Brown.
+2023 V. Bélisle, Aleksa K. Alaica and M. Brown.
 Private Dinners and Public Feasts: Food as Political Action in Middle Horizon Cusco.
-In Food, Diet and Cuisine in the Ancient Andes, edited by Deborah Blom and Marta Alfonso-Duruty.
-University of Arizona Press, Tucson (Winner of the Amerind Award – SAA 2020)
+In Foodways of the Ancient Andes: Transforming Diet, Cuisine, and Society, edited by Deborah Blom and Marta Alfonso-Duruty.
+University of Arizona Press, Tucson (Winner of the Amerind Award – SAA 2020) https://uapress.arizona.edu/book/foodways-of-the-ancient-andes

-In press M. Biwer, Aleksa K. Alaica, P. Quiñonez Cuzcano.
-Extraordinary Meals in the Wari Empire: Zooarchaeological and Paleoethnobotanical Evidence from the site of Quilcapampa La Antigua.
-In Food, Diet and Cuisine in the Ancient Andes, edited by Deborah Blom and Marta Alfonso-Duruty.
-University of Arizona Press, Tucson (Winner of the Amerind Award – SAA 2020)
+2023 M. Biwer, Aleksa K. Alaica, P. Quiñonez Cuzcano.
+Everyday and Extraordinary Meals in the Wari Empire: Zooarchaeological and Paleoethnobotanical Evidence from the site of Quilcapampa La Antigua.
+In Foodways of the Ancient Andes: Transforming Diet, Cuisine, and Society, edited by Deborah Blom and Marta Alfonso-Duruty.
+University of Arizona Press, Tucson (Winner of the Amerind Award – SAA 2020) https://uapress.arizona.edu/book/foodways-of-the-ancient-andes

 2022 Aleksa K. Alaica.
 Alterity, Authority and Ancestors: Exploring Monkey Images in Moche Iconography of North Coast Peru.
-In World Archeoprimatology: Interconnections of Humans and Nonhuman Primates in the Past, edited by Bernardo Urbani, Dionisios Youlatos and Andrzej Antczak (Cambridge University Press) (July 2022)
+In World Archeoprimatology: Interconnections of Humans and Nonhuman Primates in the Past, edited by Bernardo Urbani, Dionisios Youlatos and Andrzej Antczak, pp. 132-152.
+Cambridge University Press, Cambridge.

 Social Sciences and Humanities Research Council of Canada – Insight Development Grant 2022-2024